Nemanja Nikolić (footballer, born 1992): Partizan

 On 22 May 2018, Nikolić joined Partizan in a €350,000 transfer from Spartak Subotica.
 Media reported the deal also includes 20 percent of the future transfer.
 He was officially promoted on 28 May 2018, penning a three-year deal, when he also chose to wear number 9 jersey.
 He made his debut for Partizan in the first leg match of the first qualifying round for 2018–19 UEFA Europa League campaign, against Rudar Pljevlja.

 Nikolić scored in the 159th Belgrade Eternal Derby, which ended in a 1–1 draw.

 Loan to Vojvodina

 On 19 August 2019, Nikolić signed a one-year-loan, with buyout option after 6 months, for Vojvodina.

 Tobol

 On 28 March 2021, Nikolić signed for FC Tobol until the end of the season.
 On 30 July 2021, Tobol announced the departure of Nikolić after his contract was terminated by mutual consent.

 Return to Spartak Subotica

 On 18 September 2021, he returned to Spartak Subotica.
-He signed for 1 year.
+He signed for one year.

 Return to Vojvodina

-On 15 June 2022, Nikolic signed with Vojvodina for 2 year.
+On 15 June 2022, Nikolić signed a two-year deal with Vojvodina.